fczuardi/ec-site/wp-content/plugins/wp-livephp/readme.txt

 * Initial version

 == Upgrade Notice ==
+= 1.5 =
+Awesome new feature: content updates!
 = 1.2.1 =
 Update to 1.2.1 if you plan to use this plugin on Internet Explorer = 1.2 =